Best Parental Control App for Android in India (2026)

 Verdict: An excellent app if you are on Samsung or stock Android and comfortable with premium pricing.
 On budget OEM devices, reliability can be inconsistent.

 What it does well: Norton Family comes from a trusted security brand.
 Web filtering is detailed with over 45 categories.
-The "school time" feature is useful for blocking distracting apps during study hours.
-Integration with Norton 360 provides a bundle option for families already using Norton antivirus.
+The "school time" feature blocks distracting apps during study hours.
+Integration with Norton 360 provides a bundle option.

-Where it falls short on Android in India: Similar to Qustodio, Norton Family can struggle with OEM battery optimization on non-Samsung devices.
-There is no vault app detection, no sideload blocking, and no India-specific risk categories.
-Pricing is in USD (approximately INR 4,200/year) without UPI support.
-The Android app can feel dated compared to newer solutions, and setup requires more manual configuration than some competitors.
+Where it falls short on Android in India: Struggles with OEM battery optimization on non-Samsung devices.
+No vault app detection, no sideload blocking, no India-specific risk categories.
+Pricing in USD (approximately INR 4,200/year) without UPI support.
+The Android app can feel dated compared to newer solutions.

 Verdict: A strong choice if your family is already in the Norton ecosystem and uses Samsung or Motorola phones.
 Less ideal for budget OEM devices common in India.

 What it does well: At approximately INR 1,250 per year, Kaspersky Safe Kids offers good value among international options.
-Web filtering is solid, battery usage is relatively low, and the app provides useful screen time management.
-GPS tracking with geofencing (safe zone alerts) is a nice addition.
+Web filtering is solid, battery usage is relatively low, and GPS tracking with geofencing is a nice addition.

-Where it falls short on Android in India: Kaspersky has mixed results on MIUI and Realme UI -- some users report reliable background operation while others experience service interruptions.
-Like other international apps, it lacks India-specific threat categories and vault app detection.
-The free version is quite limited (no web filtering, no app blocking), essentially serving as a trial for the paid version.
-USD pricing without UPI support remains a friction point.
+Where it falls short on Android in India: Mixed results on MIUI and Realme UI — some users report reliable operation while others experience service interruptions.
+No India-specific threat categories or vault app detection.
+The free version is quite limited.
+USD pricing without UPI support.

 Verdict: The most affordable international option with decent Android support.
 A reasonable middle ground between Family Link and premium options.